dfinnis/Rubik/README.md

 Thistlethwaite's algorithm breaks down the problem of solving the cube into 4 groups.
 This means a much smaller space has to be searched than trying to find the whole solution in one go.
 In each group only some aspects of the cube are solved, and only certain moves are allowed.
+As we progress through the groups we reduce the moves available, starting with all moves (group 0), and finishing with only 180° moves (group 3).

-Furthermore, pre-computed pruning tables allow us to look up how many moves until we reach the next group.
+In addition, pre-computed pruning tables allow us to look up how many moves until we reach the next group.
 This means we can try all possible moves for a given cube, look in the pruning table if we are closer to reaching the next group, and simply follow the shortest path.

 #### group 0